Dr Laura Flannigan FRHistS

 Research Interests

-I am a historian of politics and society in late-medieval and early modern England, between the fifteenth-century ‘Wars of the Roses’ and the civil wars of the 1640s.
+I am a historian of law and society in late-medieval and early modern England, between the fifteenth-century ‘Wars of the Roses’ and the civil wars of the 1640s.
 My Ph.D. work examined the principle and practice of royal justice in the early Tudor period through an analysis of the little-studied ‘Court of Requests’, a tribunal that allowed poorer people to petition the monarch about all kinds of interpersonal disputes, usually against wealthier and more powerful opponents.

 Teaching

-For undergraduates at Prelims and Final Honours, I teach the papers on the History of the British Isles III, 1330–1550; History of the British Isles IV, 1500–1700; and European and World History III, 1400–1650.
-I also regularly teach Historiography and Disciplines of History (Arguments and Comparisons) and offer classes in study skills and essay-writing for new undergraduates, and have previously taught the optional subject in Literature and Politics in Early Modern England.
-I also supervise third-year dissertations; undergraduates interested in working on any aspect of law, politics and society c.1400–1700 are welcome to get in touch.
+For undergraduates at Prelims and Final Honours, I teach the outline papers on the History of the British Isles III, 1330–1550; History of the British Isles IV, 1500–1700; and European and World History III, 1400–1650.
+I also regularly teach Historiography and Disciplines of History (Arguments and Comparisons) and offer classes in study skills and essay-writing for new undergraduates.
+At postgraduate level I co-teach classes in Theories and Methods.
+For the 2024-25 academic year I will be teaching on the MSt in Literature and Arts, offering a paper on political thought in England from More to Hobbes.

 Awards and Distinctions